ShapeSearch: A Flexible and Efficient System for Shape-based Exploration of Trendlines: Performance Evaluation

-\stitle{Datasets and Setup.} \papertext{ As summarized in Table~\ref{tab:dataset} (Appendix), we evaluate \ssr on five publicly available and \emph{diverse} real-world datasets: Weather, Worms, 50 Words, Haptics from the UCI repository~\cite{ucirepo}, and Real Estate dataset from zillow.com~\cite{housing_data}, using multiple fuzzy and non-fuzzy queries.
-Each dataset contains trendlines with a mix of shapes, and differ from each other in terms of number of trendlines as well as their length.
-Real Estate dataset, unlike the other dataset, has multiple $y$ values per $x$ coordinate, and hence required aggregation ($avg$) before shape-matching.
-We provide more details on the dataset and experimental setup in our technical report~\cite{techreport}. } \techreport{ As summarized in Table~\ref{tab:dataset},we evaluate \ssr on five publicly available and \emph{diverse} real-world datasets: Weather, Worms, 50 Words, Haptics from the UCI repository~\cite{ucirepo}, and Real Estate dataset from zillow.com~\cite{housing_data}--- each dataset contains trendlines with a mix of shapes, and differ from each other in terms of number of trendlines as well as their length.
-Real Estate dataset, unlike the other dataset, has multiple $y$ values per $x$ coordinate, and hence required aggregation ($avg$) before shape-matching.
+\textbf{Datasets and Setup.} \agppapertext{Table~\ref{tab:dataset}} \revtr{Figure~\ref{fig:perftab}} depicts the five real-world datasets drawn from the UCI repository~\cite{ucirepo}, and the list of queries we used for our experiments.
+Each dataset consists of trendlines with a mix of shapes, and the datasets differ from each other in terms of number of trendlines ($|V|$) as well as their length ($|V_i|$).
+The queries were selected to have at least $20$ trendlines with scores $>0$ to ensure that the issued \sqs were relevant to the dataset.
 All experiments were conducted on a 64-bit Linux server with 16 2.40GHz Intel Xeon E5-2630 v3 8-core processors and 128GB of 1600 MHz DDR3 main memory.
-Datasets were stored in memory, and we ran six trials for each query on each dataset, ignoring the results from the first trial and taking the average across the rest of the five trials. }
+Datasets were stored in memory, and we ran six trials for each query on each dataset.